wanghaisheng/responsive-landing-page-starter/content/blog/en/whatsapp-analytics-spatial-mapping-of-users-of-whatsapp-groups.md

 * [Safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10/).
 * [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).

-**Note:**  This tutorial uses the Chrome driver.
+>This tutorial uses the Chrome driver.
 To make it quick and easy to access, move the downloaded driver file to the same directory as the script utilizing it.
 See the file structure above.

 This script comprises a `WhatsappAutomation` class that loads the web driver via its path, maximizes the browser window, and loads the Whatsapp Web application.
 The 30 seconds delay initiated is to provide the time to scan the QR code to access your Whatsapp account on the web.